-The President advised that the Society's Patron, Her Excellency The Honourable Margaret Beazley AC QC, Governor of New South Wales presented the 2019 Awards at a small ceremony at Government House on 13 August.
+The Society's Patron, Her Excellency The Honourable Margaret Beazley AC QC, Governor of New South Wales presented the 2019 Awards at a small ceremony at Government House on 13 August.
 The ceremony was necessarily conducted under unusual conditions.
 The guests were limited in number and were seated according to the four square metre rule.
 The Governor passed the medals and certificates to the recipients across a suitably-sized table.